NethermindEth/Forta-Agents/CompoundV3-Bots/Bridge-Proposal-Integrity-Monitor/README.md

 and it can be private.
 To obfuscate the implementation, you can run `npm run obfuscate`, which will make the obfuscated version available in `obfuscated/`.
 As per the `Dockerfile`, this is the code that will actually be included in the bot image on deployment.
+Still, keep in mind that obfuscation is not that hard to revert, so it'd be better to consider this provider URL is mostly public.

 ## Supported Chains